Get Started with Kestra: Launch Locally with Docker and Run Your First Workflow

 Launch Kestra locally, create a simple flow, and run your first execution in a few minutes.

-Once Docker is running, start Kestra with a single command.
-If you are using Windows, make sure to use WSL:
+Once Docker is running, start Kestra with a single command:

 -v kestra_data:/app/storage \